Welcome to Pet Viewpoint

 Athleticism in our Pets

-Another article written by a DVM in July 2016 and published in a recent issue of The Bark talks about the difference in cats and dogs and their athletic abilities.
+Another article written by a DVM in July 2016 and published in another issue of The Bark talked about the difference in cats and dogs and their athletic abilities.
 This is a little-known and definitely a curious fact about cats and dogs.
-It is entitled: “Dog Are Marathoners, Cat are Sprinters”.
-The DVM, Sarah Wooten, talks about a tendon in the neck called the nuchal ligament.
-This ligament is one that dogs, horses, and humans have and “are unique long distance runners”.
+It was entitled: “Dog Are Marathoners, Cat are Sprinters”.
+The DVM, Sarah Wooten, wrote about a tendon in the neck called the nuchal ligament.
+This ligament is one that dogs, horses, and humans have and “are unique in long distance runners”.

 Cats on the other hand do not have a nuchal ligament and don’t hunt in packs as dogs or run their prey to tire them out.
 They hunt alone and rely on stealth and their flexibility.
 It goes on to point out that cats can “jump up to nine times their height”, and make sudden changes in direction in a split second.
 So their spine is much more elastic than a dog’s spine, in fact, a cat can “stretch their body and run with a stride length of three times their body length”.